maxadamo/vault-secrets-shuffle/README.md

 # vault-secrets-shuffle

-Fetches the nodes definition from PuppetDB, generate random secrets different for each host and store them to Vault.
+Fetches nodes definitions from PuppetDB, generate random secrets for each host and store them to Vault.

 It is meant to be used in conjunction with [hiera_vault](https://github.com/petems/petems-hiera_vault)